Bizarre weather on other worlds: 4 examples

-Category: Space Hits: 2This comic-book-style illustration by Swiss graphic novelist Frederik Peeters shows a closeup view of the evening border of the exoplanet WASP-76b.
+Category: Space Hits: 3This comic-book-style illustration by Swiss graphic novelist Frederik Peeters shows a closeup view of the evening border of the exoplanet WASP-76b.
 The ultra-hot giant exoplanet has a day side where temperatures climb above 2,400 degrees Celsius (4,000 degrees F), high enough to vaporize metals.
 Strong winds carry iron vapor to the cooler night side where it condenses into iron droplets.
 Theoretical studies show that a planet like WASP-76b, with an extremely hot day side and colder night side, would have a gigantic condensation front in the form of a cloud cascade at its evening border, the transition from day to night, as depicted here.
 Image via Frederik Peeters/ ESA.

 By Ian Whittaker, Nottingham Trent University